-- 1. Investigation procedure: Within a reasonable time following receipt of a complaint, the chair of the JEC provides written notice via certified mail to the individual referred to as the "charged party," fairly describing the particulars of the complaint.
-The "charged party" is notified of the opportunity to furnish a written response within thirty (30) days from said notice of charge in order to set forth its position in response to the complaint and provide pertinent information in connection therewith.
-Such notice also informs the charged party that the failure to respond to the complaint within the thirty (30) day period, absent an extension or request for an extension, constitutes an admission to the facts and charges as set forth in the complaint and that as a consequence, disciplinary action may be taken. - 2.
-Hearing determination: The Chair of the JEC forwards the initial complaint and the response by the charged party, together with any supporting materials, to an ad hoc Probable Cause Committee (PCC) comprised of three former members of CBIC Board, none of which are the Immediate Past President or currently serving on the Board.
-The PCC reviews such submitted materials and determine, based on majority vote, whether there is probable cause that the allegations advanced against the charged party, if proven, would constitute a violation of the policy.
+- 1. Investigation procedure: Within a reasonable time, following receipt of a complaint, the JEC Chair provides written notice via electronic mail to the individual referred to as the "charged party," fairly describing the particulars of the complaint.
+The "charged party" is notified of the opportunity to furnish a written response within thirty (30) days from said notice of charge to set forth its position in response to the complaint and provide pertinent information in connection therewith.
+Such notice also informs the charged party that the failure to respond to the complaint within the thirty (30) day period, absent an extension or request for an extension, constitutes an admission to the facts and charges as set forth in the complaint and that therefore, disciplinary action may be taken. - 2.
+Hearing determination: The JEC Chair forwards the initial complaint and the response by the charged party, together with any supporting materials, to members of the JEC committee.
+The PCC reviews such submitted materials and determines, based on majority vote, whether there is probable cause that the allegations advanced against the charged party, if proven, would constitute a violation of the policy.
 In the event probable cause is found, the matter proceeds to a formal evidentiary hearing.
 If no probable cause is found, then the complaint is dismissed.
-In either event, within ten (10) days from such decision by the PCC, both the complainant, if they provided the complaint in writing and the charged party is notified in writing of such determination and that such notice be given by both certified mail/return receipt requested and regular first class mail/postage prepaid.
-The Chair of the JEC can overrule the finding of no probable cause if the gravity of the circumstance(s) warrants a hearing by the full JEC.
+In either event, within ten (10) days from such decision by the PCC, both the complainant, if they provided the complaint in writing, and the charged party is notified in writing of such determination and such notice is given by both certified mail/return receipt requested and regular first class mail/postage prepaid.
+The JEC Chair can overrule the finding of no probable cause if the gravity of the circumstance(s) warrants a hearing by the full JEC. - 3.
+Hearing procedure: In the event the PCC finds that probable cause exists, the JEC Chair notifies the charged party as stated above of:

-- 3. Hearing procedure: In the event the PCC finds that probable cause exists, the chair of the JEC notifies the charged party as stated above of: - a) The specific charge or charges for which probable cause has been found. - b) That the charged party has thirty (30) days within which to file a more detailed written response, which may include affidavits. - c) A formal hearing before the JEC shall be held within sixty (60) days from the date such response is due.
+- a) The specific charge or charges for which probable cause has been found. - b) That the charged party has thirty (30) days within which to file a more detailed written response, which may include affidavits. - c) A formal hearing before the JEC shall be held within sixty (60) days from the date such a response is due.

 Said response by the charged party should also include the names of persons who may have knowledge of facts relevant to the complaint and who may be contacted by an investigator/presenter appointed by the President of CBIC.
-Once the investigator/presenter notifies the chair of the JEC that it has completed the investigation; the chair shall set a hearing date which is held, absent good cause attributable to the investigative process, within ninety (90) days from the date of the receipt of the response by the charged party set forth in this subsection 3.
-The charged party, or its legal counsel, is entitled to review the findings of the investigator/presenter and information obtained in the course of the investigation.
+Once the investigator/presenter notifies the Chair that it has completed the investigation; the Chair shall set a hearing date which is held, absent good cause attributable to the investigative process, within ninety (90) days from the date of the receipt of the response by the charged party set forth in this subsection 3.
+The charged party, or its legal counsel, is entitled to review the findings of the investigator/presenter and information obtained during the investigation.
 The charged party has the right, but not the obligation, to submit a written rebuttal of the charges within fifteen (15) days following receipt of the charges.